ekernf01/network_collection/README.md

 [load_networks.load_grn_by_subnetwork("gtex_rna", n).shape for n in load_networks.list_subnetworks('gtex_rna') ]
 ```

+### Installation

+This collection is not yet set up for deployment to non-Eric users.
+Main obstacles:

+- The R code is loose scripts, not packages.
+- The Python code is not pip-installable or conda-installable.
+But it's in this repo, and you can point sys.path.append to it.
+- The networks themselves are too big to put on GitHub.
+But they are on Patrick's AWS at s3://cahanlab/eric.kernfeld/eric_laptop/research/projects/perturbation_prediction/cell_type_knowledge_transfer/networks/.

 ### Storage format

 Metadata are stored in `networks/published_networks.csv`. `networks` also contains a set of published GRN's stored uniformly.
 Each network is stored as `<source_name>/networks/<subnetwork_name>.csv.gz`.
 (UPDATE: now `.parquet`.)
 The basic format looks like this.
 Edge weight of -1 means the network is unweighted.